Dental implants near Plantation and Fort Lauderdale (video) (photos)

 PPO and HMO dental insurance enrollees – Before you begin implant treatment, ask your dentist to obtain call the insurance company directly to obtain an estimated cost.
 This free service ensures that you know, upfront, what the dental plan pays and the difference for which you will be responsible.

-Hundreds of implant surgeries procedures, in well over a decade, have been performed by Dr. Max Arocha DMD.
+Hundreds of implant surgery procedures, in well over a decade, have been performed by Dr. Max Arocha DMD.
 Serving the city of Plantation, Hollywood, Fort Lauderdale, Pompano Beach, and Deerfield beach

 Dental implants before and after (photos)